 Legal fees are expensive.
 Business owners often throw good money after bad by attempting to chase down nonpaying clients through the court system.
 Work with your attorneys and CPA to ensure that suing for nonpayment is worth the investment.

+Going off-script can cost you.
+Every company should have an established protocol for collections.
+Once a bill goes delinquent, it’s important to carefully follow procedures to increase the likelihood of payment and guard against legal liability.
 Something isn’t always better than nothing.
 Your nonpaying customer may soon be bankrupt, which could mean you’ll never get paid.
 Ask your tax advisor whether writing off a bad debt may make more sense than spending time and money pursuing it.

 Looking to prevent this cash flow crunch in the future, the business owner met with a local banker, who was able to extend a $180,000 line of credit at a competitive interest rate.
 To secure the loan, the company was required to put up $200,000 in unpaid invoices as collateral and then pay back the loan, plus fees and interest, once customers remitted payments.